lannguyen0910/food-recognition/README.md

 <summary>To train the food detection model, we survey the following datasets:</summary>

   - <a href="https://storage.googleapis.com/openimages/web/index.html">Open Images V6-Food</a>: Open Images V6 is a huge dataset from Google for Computer Vision tasks.
 To solve our problem, we extracted from a large dataset on food related labels.
 The extracted set includes 18 labels with more than 20,000 images.
   - <a href="http://foodcam.mobi/dataset.html">School Lunch Dataset</a>: includes 3940 photos of a lunch of Japanese high school students, taken at the same frontal angle with the goal of assessing student nutrition.
-Labels consist of coordinates and types of dishes are attached and divided into 21 different dishes, in the dataset there is also a label "Other Food" if the dishes do not belong to the remaining 20 dishes.
+Labels consist of coordinates and types of dishes are attached and divided into 21 different dishes, in the dataset there is also a label "Other Foods" if the dishes do not belong to the remaining 20 dishes.
   - <a href="https://drive.google.com/drive/folders/1PLrsJBS1EtJLY6RpEriASTfQ5WRlPQAt?usp=sharing">Vietnamese Food</a>: a self-collected dataset on Vietnamese dishes, including 10 simple dishes of our country such as: Pho, Com Tam, Hu Tieu, Banh Mi,...
 Each category has about 20-30 images, divided 80-20 for training and evaluation.

 We aggregate all the above datasets to proceed training.
 Dishes that appear in different sets will be grouped into one to avoid duplication.
 After aggregating, a large data set of 60,305 images with 44 different foods from all regions of the world.